 AVID Tutorials incorporate inquiry into the tutoring process.
 Tutors learn to utilize Costa's Levels of Questioning (text explicit, text implicit, and experience-based thinking beyond the text) and focus on higher-level questions in the tutorial process.
 The inquiry process is facilitated by skillful questioning and provides students with the opportunity to become independent thinkers who master their own learning.
 In secondary school Elective classes, tutors work with students during two class periods per week (Tuesdays and Thursdays at Merlo).
 Teachers in all AVID schools are given instruction in the specialized AVID Tutorology.

 Interested in applying for AVID?
-The application can be found HERE.
+Complete an application today.

 We are also looking for AVID Volunteer Tutors to Help Students Get Ready to Succeed